heroisaprinciple/aphablog/README.md

 **To see other validation methods, use** https://guides.rubyonrails.org/active_record_validations.html

 <h1>Route, action, view</h1>

+<h3>When a request is made from the browser, which part of the rails application receives this request?

+The router receives the request and routes it!</h3>

 By writing `resources :articles` in routes.rb file and using `rails routes --expanded` in the console (an ordinary console, not rails), we'll see all routes and controllers in console.